-- c.
-[Huss] has the right to relocate out of state if she desires. - 3.
-Support.
+c.
+[Huss] has the right to relocate out of state if she desires.

+3.Support.
 [Weaver] agrees that, regardless of any custody arrangement between the parties, [Weaver] waives any rights to pursue [Huss] for child support for any child.
-[Weaver] further agrees to pay [Huss] child support for any child or children to be agreed upon [by] the parties or determined by Domestic Relations. - 4.
-Modification of Agreement.
+[Weaver] further agrees to pay [Huss] child support for any child or children to be agreed upon by the parties or determined by Domestic Relations.

+4. Modification of Agreement.
 This Agreement may only be modified or amended by the parties by a written instrument signed by both [Weaver] and [Huss].
 The parties acknowledge that this Agreement may be modified or superseded by a court of competent jurisdiction.
-In the event that [Weaver] files a complaint, motion, petition or similar pleading seeking the modification or amendment of the custody and/or visitation provisions set forth herein, [Weaver] agrees to pay [Huss] \$10,000 for each modification or amendment sought. - 5.
-Voluntary Agreement.
+In the event that [Weaver] files a complaint, motion, petition or similar pleading seeking the modification or amendment of the custody and/or visitation provisions set forth herein, [Weaver] agrees to pay [Huss] \$10,000 for each modification or amendment sought.

+5. Voluntary Agreement.
 Each party understands that in the absence of this Agreement, as a matter of law, that he or she might be entitled to a greater level of custody or more visitation than is provided herein.
-Both parties acknowledge that they have read this Agreement carefully and thoroughly, and each considers the provisions of this Agreement to be fair, just and reasonable, and that they fully understand each of its provisions and are executing the same freely and voluntarily, without coercion or other compulsion. - Id. at ¶ 3 (Exhibit A) (emphasis added).
-Huss alleges that Weaver has breached the above-highlighted portion of the Agreement, since the birth of their son the parties have been "embroiled in litigation" regarding custody and visitation issues, that in those proceedings Weaver has filed numerous "complaints, motions, petitions, and/or similar pleadings," and that he has failed and refused to pay her \$10,000 for each such filing.
-Id. at 9-12.
-Finally, Huss contends that Weaver, as her legal advisor, either negligently or intentionally misrepresented to her that she should enter into the Agreement, which "she in fact did not wish to enter," and that in connection therewith he never indicated to her that he believed any of its provisions to be against public policy.
+Both parties acknowledge that they have read this Agreement carefully and thoroughly, and each considers the provisions of this Agreement to be fair, just and reasonable, and that they fully understand each of its provisions and are executing the same freely and voluntarily, without coercion or other compulsion.

+Id. at ¶ 3 (Exhibit A) (emphasis added).

+Huss also alleged in her amended complaint that Weaver had breached the highlighted portion of paragraph 4 of the Agreement.
+She noted that, since the birth of their son, the parties have been "embroiled in litigation" regarding custody and visitation issues, that Weaver filed numerous "complaints, motions, petitions, and/or similar pleadings," and that he failed and refused to pay her \$10,000 for each such filing.
+Id. at ¶¶ 9-12.
+Finally, Huss contended that Weaver, as her legal advisor, either negligently or intentionally misrepresented to her that she should enter into the Agreement, which "she in fact did not wish to enter," and that he never indicated to her that he believed any of its provisions to be against public policy.
 Id. at ¶¶ 14-19, 28-32.

+J-E03001-15

-In its written opinion in support of its grant of Weaver's preliminary objections, the trial court first cited to cases holding that parents may not bargain away their child's right to receive child support.
-Trial Court Opinion, 9/25/2013, at 2 (citing Knorr v.
+The trial court dismissed Huss' complaint, ruling that the provision for the \$10,000 payments was void as against public policy.
+In its written opinion in support of its sustaining of Weaver's preliminary objections, the trial court first cited cases holding that parents may not bargain away their child's right to receive child support.
+Trial Court Opinion, 9/25/13, at 2 (citing Knorr v.
 Knorr, 588 A.2d 503, 505 (Pa.
 1991)).
 The trial court then noted that custody agreements between parents are subject to court modification in the best interests of the child.
 Id. (citing Mumma v.
 Mumma, 550 A.2d 1341, 1343 (Pa.
 Super.
 1988)).
 Based on these tenets, the trial court reasoned as follows:

 Imposing a fee upon [Weaver] to pay \$10,000 if he decides to file a modification of child custody is against the public policy of assuring continuing contact between child and parent.
 It substantially impairs the Court's power and the Commonwealth's duty to determine what is in a child's best interest.
-'Our paramount concern in child custody matters is the best interests of the children.'
+"Our paramount concern in child custody matters is the best interests of the children."
 Yates v.
 Yates, 963 A.2d 535, 539 (Pa.
 Super.
 2008).
 It is against public policy to impose a fee on one party in order to determine the best interests of the child.